spinny

 An e-challan is a digital traffic fine issued by traffic authorities for violating traffic rules such as overspeeding, red light jumping, or driving without valid documents.
 The e-challan system is backed by the Motor Vehicles Act, 1988, and has been operational nationwide since 2016 as a government initiative to promote digital compliance and road safety.

 These challans are generated using CCTV footage, automated surveillance, or patrol officers and are sent to the vehicle owner via SMS or email using the VAHAN database.
+A typical e-challan contains the basic information, like the vehicle number, type of violation, date, location, and amount of the fine.

 How It Works